 - In the new dialogue box, click on AOL Sync Settings and personalize the sync duration.

 After following these steps, Windows 10 Mail will start synchronizing your email accounts.

 To fix this problem, it’s advised to check your antivirus settings and change them.
-The most common problem is your firewall, so be sure that the mail app is allowed to go through your firewall.
+The most common problem is your firewall blocking the app, so be sure that the mail app is allowed to go through your firewall.